kartabas/kartabas/README.md

 # Welcome to My Profile!

-Hello, I'm Alexander Olenich, a 17-year-old backend developer specializing in Java for web applications.
+Hello, I'm Oleksander Olenich, a 17 year old backend developer specializing in Java for web applications.

 ## About Me